gw-ospo/curioss-patterns/Event-Tabling.md

 # Forces

- * Many students across university campuses have not been exposed to open source and are not engaged with the OSPO office
+ * Many members across university campuses have not been exposed to open source and are not engaged with the OSPO office
-* Limited methods of practical, in-person, effective outreach to students
+* Limited methods of practical, in-person, effective outreach
-* Limited engagement with students because of resource and staffing limitations
+* Limited engagement with broader audiences because of resource and staffing limitations
-* Students, with busy schedules, may not want to engage with the OSPO if they are unaware of open source
+* University community members, with busy schedules, may not want to engage with the OSPO if they are unaware of open source
-* OSPO teams want to meaningfully engage with students and foster a university culture of collaboration and sharing.
+* OSPO teams want to meaningfully engage and foster a university culture of collaboration and sharing.

 # Solution

-Host a table at an event, like the GW Makerspace event, either independently or in partnership with other student organizations in the heart of campus.
+Host a table at an event, like the GW Makerspace event, either independently or in partnership with other campus organizations in the heart of campus.
 Connect with students, faculty, and staff to share information about open source and the OSPO.
 Practice a brief pitch for those who have never heard of open source, both about the concept and the OSPO office.
-Reward students for their participation with OSPO merch, candy, or other goodies.
-Create and make accessible flyers or a scannable QR with more information about your OSPO so students know where to look to continue their engagement with your OSPO office.
+Reward participants for their participation with OSPO merch, candy, or other goodies.
+Create and make accessible flyers or a scannable QR with more information about your OSPO so interested individuals know where to look to continue their engagement with your OSPO office.

 ## Feature two interactive activities once you give students a brief introduction to open source: